Skip to main content

 A recall of 1.0 means all relevant items were found (no false negatives).

-When to use: When missing relevant information is costly.
-High recall is critical for comprehensive answers or when the user expects complete coverage.
+When to use: when missing relevant information is costly.
+High recall matters for complete answers or when the user expects full coverage.

 // Simple equality (default, for string IDs)